buildbot/buildbot/master/docs/manual/developer.rst

 periodically according to the ``log_interval`` configuration setting of the @ref{Metrics Options} configuration.

-If :ref:`Web-Status` is enabled, the metrics data is also available via ``/json/metrics``.
+If :ref:`WebStatus` is enabled, the metrics data is also available via ``/json/metrics``.

 The metrics subsystem is implemented in